top of page

 (1) the coordinate time, t, is distance.
 But distance of what?
 For even r does not measure radial distance in the external Schwarzschild solution;

-(2) the coordinate time, s, is the azimuthal angle.
+(2) the local time, s, is the azimuthal angle.
 But of what?
 Why should proper time be periodic?

 All this goes to show that an indefinite Lorentzian metric has no business in dealing with a static scalar gravitational problem, or any other static problem for that matter.
 It's like trying to fit your foot into the wrong size shoe.
 Time(s) does (do) NOT enter into the Schwarzschild problem.
 The way in which the Schwarzschild solution was derived does not even allow for a central mass of size M or density rho.